keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/response-param.md

 }
 {% endhighlight %}

-It will then respond with a *search token*, which represents an internal cursor:
+It will then respond with a **search token** representing an internal cursor:

 {% highlight json %}
 {